comfysage/site/content/blog/neovim-native-configuration.md

 you back: different ui or keybinds start fighting eachother and keeping track of lazy-loading for every plugin becomes unmanageable.

-most of the time you'll think to yourself that your setup has become to big and surely if you just restart from scratch you'll avoid this next time ... but you never do.
+most of the time you'll think to yourself that your setup has become too big and surely if you just restart from scratch you'll avoid this next time ... but you never do.